oschulz/swmod/README.md

 a mechanism is not provided, adding the special dependency `!clflags` can help.

+Now build and install the desired software package(s) into the module. swmod has direct support for the following build systems:

+* GNU Autotools (and compatible "configure" scripts)
+* CMake

+#### GNU Autotools Projects

-Now, configure, build and install your software.
-Using `swmod ./configure` instead of just `.configure` will set the correct install prefix (`configure` must support the usual options like `--prefix` for this to work).
+If the software package you want to install uses GNU Autoconf (and possibly Automake) or provides a compatible "configure" script, run `swmod ./configure` instead of `./configure`. `configure` must support the usual options like `--prefix` for this to work.
+Then run `make` and `make install` as usual:

     # swmod ./configure
     # make && make install && echo OK